Beyond dynamic scaling: rare events break universality: Discussion: Competition between two dynamic length scales

 which corresponds to the celebrated Family--Vicsek (FV) dynamic scaling ansatz \cite{family_1985}.
 Equation~\eqref{eq:FV} reflects the fact that, in these systems, only a single relevant length scale grows dynamically, such that the dimensionless ratio $W/L^{\alpha}$ depends solely on the dimensionless quantity $L/\xi(t)$.
 This situation is recovered here in the case $\tau>3$.

 In the growth model considered here for $\tau<3$, deposited clusters follow a broad power-law size distribution.
 As a consequence, the interface is no longer governed by a single dynamical length scale.
 In addition to the usual correlation length~$\xi(t)$, the rare but very large absorbed clusters introduce a second, independent, time-dependent scale~$\zeta(t)$, which controls the magnitude and frequency of the extreme height increments associated with the largest blobs.
-Because the dynamics involve two competing length scales, the interface width cannot obey the standard Family--Vicsek (FV) form.
-The most general scaling relation must instead be written as
+Because the dynamics involve an additional extreme-value scale, the interface width is not expected to obey the standard Family--Vicsek (FV) form.
+According to Buckingham's dimensional analysis theorem~\cite{buckingham1914}, if the roughness is controlled by the system size $L$, the dynamical correlation length $\xi(t)$, and the extreme-value scale $\zeta(t)$, the most general scaling form can be written as

-with a two-variable scaling function~$F$.
-The dependence on both $L/\xi(t)$ and $\xi(t)/\zeta(t)$ cannot be reduced to a single argument, and the FV ansatz therefore breaks down.
-This failure manifests as strong corrections to scaling in~$W(t)$, as well as scale-dependent and continuously varying effective exponent~$\beta_e$.
+where $F$ is a two-variable scaling function.
+In contrast with the standard FV ansatz, the dependence on the two dimensionless ratios $L/\xi(t)$ and $\xi(t)/\zeta(t)$ cannot, in general, be reduced to a single scaling variable.
+The FV collapse is therefore expected to fail when $\zeta(t)$ remains relevant.
+This failure appears as strong corrections to scaling in $W(t)$, together with a scale-dependent effective growth exponent $\beta_e$.

 The loss of universality is governed by the interplay between $\xi(t)$ and $\zeta(t)$.
 When $\xi(t)\gg\zeta(t)$, the size of the absorbed clusters becomes irrelevant and the interface behaves as if depositions were microscopic, so that the standard FV scaling is recovered.
 When the cluster-size distribution has a finite variance ($\tau>3$), the scale~$\zeta(t)$ becomes negligible compared to~$\xi(t)$ at early times, and the FV regime is rapidly established.
 In contrast, for heavy-tailed distributions with $\tau<3$, the scale~$\zeta(t)$ grows sufficiently fast to remain comparable to~$\xi(t)$ over an extended temporal range, thereby breaking the FV scaling and modifying the effective roughening exponents.